 Due to the successful workshops held in Brisbane, Aurukun and Cairns, State Library of Queensland will be exploring opportunities to partnering with Indigenous Language centres to host training workshops in the next funding period July 2017 to June 2018.
 These workshops will be run in partnership with the Resource Network for Linguistic Diversity (RNLD) and aim to build upon and extend previous research workshops and enhance the research skills and knowledge of community language workers.

 In the current program, participants worked through the Flex Mode of the Documenting and Revitalising Indigenous Languages program and apply this training to their research.
 The training workshops will be limited to a maximum of 15 participants at each event.

-Further details, including Expression of Interest, will be made available when programs details are finalised; contact Des Crump or Rose Warsow.
+Further details, including Expression of Interest, will be made available when programs details are finalised; contact Rose Warsow.

 State Library of Queensland, as part of their Indigenous Languages Strategy co-hosts regional language workshops to support local community revival activities.

 Generally these workshops are aimed at exploring the languages of the region and identifying community knowledge to complement published resources held in collecting institutions such as the State Library.
 Other aspects of the workshops include the use of IT and Computer Software to support the documentation and preservation of Queensland’s Aboriginal and Torres Strait Islander languages.